MrAlexSee/Fingerprints/README.md

 #### Data files description

+All files listed below are located in the `data` folder.

 File name                        | Description
 -------------------------------- | -------------------
 `dict_english_200.txt`           | words extracted from the English 200 collection from the Pizza&Chili index, 815,935 words